 - Administrators can revoke Creator licences from departing users by setting users to a non-Creator or Unlicensed site role directly within Tableau Server or Online, allowing reallocation to new authorised users.

-- Authorised users can activate Tableau Desktop & Prep Builder software on their local machines using their Tableau Online or Tableau Server login credentials.
+- Authorised users can activate Tableau Desktop & Prep Builder software on their local machines using their Tableau Cloud or Tableau Server login credentials.
 No product keys required!

 Who is LBLM for?

-All Tableau Online customers who own Creator licences can start using LBLM today!
-If you’re currently using individual Creator – Desktop & Prep keys and/or need to educate your end users on how to activate using their Tableau Online login credentials, see above.
+All Tableau Cloud customers who own Creator licences can start using LBLM today!
+If you’re currently using individual Creator – Desktop & Prep keys and/or need to educate your end users on how to activate using their Tableau Cloud login credentials, see above.